How to Use EZ Pass and Toll Roads: Road Tripper State-by-State Guide

 5

 Dispute incorrect toll charges - Even with the best planning, errors happen.
 If you receive a toll charge that looks wrong, don't ignore it.
 Contact the toll authority directly.
 Have your transponder account details, rental car agreement, and any photos of toll signs or your transponder handy.
-We once got a charge for a toll we never used in Pennsylvania; by calling the Pennsylvania Turnpike Commission with our E-ZPass statement, they were able to correct it.
+If you get a charge for a toll you never used in Pennsylvania, calling the Pennsylvania Turnpike Commission with your E-ZPass statement can get it corrected.
 Ignoring incorrect charges is how you end up with compounding fees and potential registration holds on your vehicle.

 What This Looks Like in Practice